mohitshyoran/Notes/HM/README.md

 - Google map - location sharing & estimated time of arrival, Shortcut in mountains.
 - Google pay - More Coupans, Stuck in processing more times.

-### Choose any app from mobile what you like about it and what you dont like about it?
-- Instagram, whatsapp

 ### How do you know a feature you have built is working ?
 - Functional Testing, User Acceptance Testing (UAT), Automated Testing, Performance Testing